ychlinda/havard_cs50/README.md

 Problem sets inspired by the arts, humanities, social sciences, and sciences.
 Course culminates in a final project.
 Designed for concentrators and non-concentrators alike, with or without prior programming experience.

 ## Assignments
-- Readability: readability.c

-Design and implement a program, readability, that computes the Coleman-Liau index of the text.
+- readability.c: Design and implement a program, readability, that computes the Coleman-Liau index of the text.

-- Credit Card Number Check: credit.c

-Write a program that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number, based on Luhn's algorithm.
+- credit.c (Credit Card Number Check): Write a program that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number, based on Luhn's algorithm.